 Law enforcement is an essential part of our society.
 Police officers work hard to preserve peace and safety among their fellow citizens.
 Because they play such a crucial role, only the safest, most trustworthy individuals should be able to join the police force.
-To help ensure this, police agencies customize a background check process that’s strict and thorough for every new officer they hire.
+To help ensure this, police agencies customize a police background check process that’s strict and thorough for every new officer they hire.
 This investigation gathers information from criminal records, employment and education history, the candidate’s friends and family, and other resources to make sure they are a good fit for this important job.
+We’re here to answer questions like, “can you be a cop with an assault charge,” and, “what disqualifies you from being a police officer?”
 Here’s a list of the top police background check disqualifiers that agencies look for when hiring new law enforcement officers.

 A criminal history check is one of the cornerstones of the police background screening process.
 This is a fairly straightforward part of the process.
-If there is a felony conviction in the candidate’s criminal record, their application may stop there.
+If there is a felony conviction in the candidate’s criminal record, their application may stop there, as felonies are a common police background check disqualifier.
 A guilty plea to a felony will also greatly reduce the chances of becoming a police officer.
 It’s important to remember that some crimes are characterized differently in different jurisdictions.
 Say a candidate has pled guilty to a misdemeanor in their current jurisdiction, but the jurisdiction in which they’re applying categorizes that crime as a felony.
 Their guilty plea counts as a felony conviction in the eyes of the police agency that’s hiring them.

 In general, misdemeanors are less severe than felonies, but there are a few serious misdemeanors that will keep a candidate off the force.
 The definition of a serious misdemeanor isn’t as precise as that of a felony, and it often changes from agency to agency.
 However, crimes such as driving under the influence, assault, and perjury may disqualify a candidate.
 If a candidate has a history of violence, theft, or recklessness, they likely don’t uphold the values that make a respectable officer.